For best experience please turn on javascript and use a modern browser!

 • 4.
 Does automated search also work with my ORCID?

 The automated search feature in Scopus always uses your ORCID if it is included in your personal details in Pure.
 Adding your ORCID is easy.
-Just go to your Pure profile and choose ‘Create or connect your ORCID’.
+Just go to your Pure profile and choose ‘Create or connect your ORCID ID’.

 • 5.
 What happens if publications of mine are found via an automated search?